kubedb/cli/docs/guides/mongodb/clustering/sharding.md

     - `resources` represents resources for each container of mongos deployment.
     - `configSource` is an optional field to provide custom configuration file for mongos (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
 - `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod replica set instances in the topology uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
-Only mongod instances with the correct keyfile can join the replica set. _User can provide the `KeyFileSecret` by creating a secret with key `key.txt`.
-See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `KeyFileSecret`._ If `KeyFileSecret` is not given, KubeDB operator will generate a `KeyFileSecret` itself.
+Only mongod instances with the correct keyfile can join the replica set. _User can provide the `CertificateSecret` by creating a secret with key `key.txt`.
+See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `CertificateSecret`._ If `CertificateSecret` is not given, KubeDB operator will generate a `CertificateSecret` itself.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
 When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MongoDB object name.
 KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-gvr`.
 No MongoDB specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).